How to Use AI: 4 Simple Ways for Beginners (2025 Guide)

 What You'll Get Back

-A proper structured plan that considers your actual constraints, not some idealized version where you have unlimited time and money.
+A proper structured plan that considers your actual constraints, not some idealised version where you have unlimited time and money.
 You can then refine it: "Move the food shopping to Sunday" or "Suggest cheaper alternatives for the party venue."

 Common Beginner Worry: "What if AI suggests something completely unrealistic?"